beehive-lab/TornadoVM/docs/source/installation.rst

 Download and install CMake from the `official site <https://cmake.org/download/>`__.
 Although the installer should have updated ``PATH``, check whether the executable "cmake.exe" can be found and correct "PATH" if necessary.

-2. Install your GPU drivers and compute toolkits (e.g., NVIDIA drivers and CUDA Toolkit)
+2. Install the GPU drivers and toolkits (e.g., NVIDIA drivers and CUDA Toolkit)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A) CUDA Driver